How to cycle a new freshwater aquarium

 Should I use bottled bacteria (Tetra SafeStart, Stability)?

-They can speed the cycle but the results are inconsistent.
-Some products genuinely contain the right Nitrosomonas / Nitrospira species; others contain heterotrophic bacteria that don't actually cycle a tank.
-The conservative beginner-safe approach: treat bottled bacteria as a possible accelerator, not a substitute for testing.
-Keep dosing ammonia and testing daily until both ammonia and nitrite drop to 0 within 24 hours of dosing — that's the only real signal the cycle is complete, regardless of what the bottle promises.
+They can speed the cycle but results are inconsistent.
+Some products contain the right cleanup bacteria; others contain a different kind that doesn't actually cycle a tank.
+The beginner-safe approach: treat bottled bacteria as a possible accelerator, not a substitute for testing.
+Keep dosing ammonia and testing daily until both ammonia and nitrite drop to 0 within 24 hours of dosing — that's the only real sign the cycle is complete, regardless of what the bottle promises.

 Why does my tank's ammonia / nitrite keep spiking after I add fish?